As the owner of a rental property, you’re all about keeping your place safe, right?

 Space and time, my friend, space and time.
 The logistics don’t add up.

 Any rental company that tells you they offer these full inspections quarterly is exaggerating (like with the drive-by thing), outright lying, or they’re telling the truth but neglecting far more important tasks.

 Whatever, it’s a giant red flag either way.

 So here’s what we recommend when looking for a property management company.

 Ask them about their move-in and move-out inspections.
 These are the most important ones you need and you want a company with a detailed process on this.

 Then ask them about their periodic inspections.
-Avoid any company who doesn’t do them at all.
-But as we’ve seen here, also avoid any company who offers too many.
+Avoid any company that doesn’t do them at all.
+But as we’ve seen here, also avoid any company that offers too many.
 They are stringing you along.

-Look for a company who offers one or two per year like we do.
+Look for a company that offers one or two per year like we do.
 And trust us when we recommend that once a year is enough to keep you and your tenants happy.

 For any further info on this topic, touch base with us at Info@TheRevolutionFirm.com and we’ll be happy to help.